-Women face historical and social disadvantages that can affect almost every aspect of their lives from educational and economic opportunity to health outcomes.
+Women face historical and social disadvantages that can affect almost every aspect of their lives from educational and economic opportunities to health outcomes.
 This systemic gender bias goes beyond outright discrimination and includes stereotypes, assumptions, and expectations that prevent women from living and working in the world on a level playing field with men.
-Gender inequity affects all of us; when women face unequal opportunity and outcomes, it negatively impacts our children, our families, and our economy.
+Gender inequity affects all of us; when women face unequal opportunities and outcomes, it negatively impacts our children, our families, and our economy.

 To achieve gender equity, we must also acknowledge the role that race plays in gender bias.
 Black and minority women face even greater inequality than their white peers due to the intersection of racial and gender biases.
 Gender equity and racial equity are inseparable.
 If we are to successfully achieve gender equity, we must address both issues and how they are interconnected.